You are here: Home About Us

 Her photographs have also appeared in various non-fiction books, including Haiti: The Duvaliers and their Legacy (McGraw-Hill, 1988), written by her sister, internationally acclaimed author Elizabeth Abbott.

-Her photographs are represented in the collections of Library and Archives Canada, the Canadian Museum of Contemporary Photography (National Gallery of Canada), and other public institutions.
+Her photographs are represented in the collections of Library and Archives Canada, the Canadian Museum of Contemporary Photography (National Gallery of Canada), the Winnipeg Art Gallery, and other public institutions.